 Métro: Saint-Sulpice (line 4) and Odéon (lines 4 + 10)

-There are plenty of Paris streets and vantage points in the 7th arrondissement where the Iron Lady makes an appearance.
-Yes, the Eiffel Tower is watching over its beloved city in all its grandeur.
+There are plenty of Paris streets and vantage points in the 7th arrondissement of Paris where the Iron Lady makes an appearance.
+Yes, the Eiffel Tower watches over its beloved city in all its grandeur.
 I have a few favourite spots but this one is ideal for photographing the Eiffel Tower.
 Right where rue de l’Université ends (after crossing Avenue de la Bourdonnais) at the Champ de Mars.
-Up close and personal – there she is.
+Up close and personal – there is the perfect Eiffel Tower view.

 Paris Streets, Getting To rue de l’Université: